grfigueira/CGI-Projeto1/README.md

 A WebGL program that simulates thousands of particles and their interaction with gravitational fields.

-Group project for the **Interactive Computer Graphics** class at FCT-UNL.
+Group project for the **Computer Graphics and Interfaces** class at FCT-UNL.

 ---